 #CNNBlackmail: Outrage after network appears to threaten Reddit user

-CNN was facing almost universal backlash on Wednesday after running an article on the Reddit user who made an anti-CNN, wrestling-themed GIF tweeted by President Trump over the weekend – and seemed to imply the network would reveal the person’s identity if he reneged on an apology.
+CNN was facing almost universal backlash on Wednesday after running an article on the Reddit user who made an anti-CNN, wrestling-themed GIF tweeted by President Trump over the weekend – and seeming to imply the network would reveal the person’s identity if he reneged on an apology.

 Andrew Kaczynski, the senior editor and founding member of the cable network's KFile investigative team, tweeted several defenses of the article, saying parts were “being misinterpreted.”
 But #CNNBlackmail was a top trend on Twitter Wednesday morning, as numerous media figures spoke out against the move.